TR3XY2/Local-Community-Board/README.md

 Everyone can view public content as a Guest, but only registered Users can post and interact.
 Admins maintain the system, moderate content, and manage user roles.

-This system centralizes all local community communication in one convenient and secure platform.
+This system centralizes all local community events in one convenient and secure platform.

 ---